Cannabis Flowering Stages

 The overall plant growth will begin to slow down as resources shift toward bud development.
 As your plants progress through this stage, ensure proper air circulation, as the dense foliage can increase humidity levels and potentially lead to issues such as mold or mildew.
 Pruning any excess fan leaves that obstruct airflow can help mitigate these risks.

-We recommend doing thorough prune on day 20 to ensure airflow and reduce the risk of mold.
+We recommend doing a thorough prune on day 20 to ensure airflow and reduce the risk of mold.
 This is a good time to check the underside of leaves for any pest pressure.

 Making sure you have taken care of pests before dense buds will help reduce the risk of mold if spraying is necessary.
 Check out this class for a thorough overview of cannabis pest management.